 Will I stay here forever?
 Probably not.
 I’ll probably never be able to afford a home here, but for the time being, accruing experience at some well-known companies seems like a worthwhile investment.

 Overall, tech companies will continue to grow and expand outside of Silicon Valley.
-There’s not enough space in Silicon Valley, and the number of engineers gets fewer and fewer as companies grow.
+There’s not enough space in Silicon Valley, and the number of engineers becomes fewer and fewer as companies grow and expand.
 Many say that Silicon Valley’s days are over, since it’s no longer practical for a startup to launch in the conditions here.
 So if you want to come to California to work as a technical writer, great.
 But many other locations might be more ideal.
-(For more thoughts on API tech writer jobs in Silicon Valley, see Do you have to relocate to an urban tech hub to find a technical writing job?.)